rs-develop/ForIocCrawler/README.md

 ## Quick Start

 Simple run over a file.
 The output of the results will printed to *stdout*.<br>
-`forioccrawler -f executable.bin`
+`forioccrawler evil.exe`

 For show matches only, you have to use the *format* argument and the match keyword.<br>
-`forioccrawler -f test.txt --format match`
+`forioccrawler file.txt --format match`

 You can also add more *format* options if you like.
-Its also possoble to mix them up.<br>
+Its also possible to mix them up.
+The following command outputs the match and the offset of the match in the file<br>
-`forioccrawler -f word.exe --format match offset`
+`forioccrawler evil.exe --format match offset`

 To search only for urls, you can use the *sections* arguments.
 Multiple options are allowed.<br>
-`forioccrawler -f new.txt --sections url`
+`forioccrawler iocs.txt --sections url`

-Print the matches on stdout and write them to file:<br>
+Print the matches on stdout and write them to file.<br>
-`forioccrawler -f new.txt --format ioc match offset -o output_file.csv`
+`forioccrawler iocs.txt --format ioc match offset -o output_file.csv`

-All mentioned arguments are usable with huge directories or mount points with a lot of files:<br>
+All mentioned arguments are usable with huge directories or mount points with a lot of files using the forensics mode.<br>
-`forioccrawler -f /mnt/image01 --format ioc match offset -o output_file.csv`
+`forioccrawler /mnt/server_image --format ioc match offset --mode forensics -o output_file.csv`

 Set a individual pattern and whitelist file:<br>
-`forioccrawler -f /home/user/Downloads -w mywhitelist.ini -p mypattern.ini`
+`forioccrawler /home/user/Downloads -w mywhitelist.ini -p mypattern.ini`

+To enable whitelisting use the `-e` argument.<br>
+`forioccrawler iocs.txt -e`

+For processing large files you can use the verbose flag to check the crawler status:<br>
+`forioccrawler large.txt -e -v`

 ## Program modes

-The programm comes with two modes:
+The programm provides two modes:
 * stdout printing mode (default)
 * forensics

 The *stdout* modes is discribed above in the Quick Start section.
 The *forensics* mode is a good choise for processing large directories or mount points.
+Its also good to use for processing large files.
 It comes with a better overview: file count, processing status and an ioc summary.

+***Example output of the forensics mode***
 ```
 [+] Init Crawler
+[+] Whitelisting is enabled
 [+] Checking files
- |- 246 files found
+ |- 42 files found, 0 whitelisted.
 [+] Start processing files
- |- Processed files: 31 / 246 [12.6 %]
- |- Processed files: 62 / 246 [25.2 %]
- |- Processed files: 93 / 246 [37.8 %]
- |- Processed files: 124 / 246 [50.41 %]
+ |- Processed files: 10 / 42 [23.81 %]
- |- Processed files: 155 / 246 [63.01 %]
+ |- Processed files: 12 / 42 [28.57 %]
- |- Processed files: 186 / 246 [75.61 %]
+ |- Processed files: 22 / 42 [52.38 %]
- |- Processed files: 217 / 246 [88.21 %]
+ |- Processed files: 32 / 42 [76.19 %]
- |- Processed files: 246 / 246 [100.0 %]
+ |- Processed files: 42 / 42 [100.0 %]
-[+] Finished processing.
+[+] Finished processing
+[+] Writing Export
-[+] Results written to: out.csv
+[+] Results written to: tests/out.csv
-[+] Summary of unique matches
+[+] Summary of matches
+ |- Filtered matches trough whitelisting: 9896
- |- Whitelisted files: 1
+ |- URL: 1
- |- Whitelisted matches: 112
- |- URL: 122
+ |- DOMAIN: 3
- |- IP: 1979
+ |- IP: 575
- |- MAIL: 4
+ |- WIN_REGISTRY: 16
 [+] Done
 ```

 ## Verbose mode

-If u use the *-v* argument a more detailed output will be printed.
-Also a debug file will be written to the current directory.
+The verbose mode *-v* provides a more detailed output.
+In addition debug file will be written to the current directory.
-In verbose mode whitelisted files (path + name), loaded pattern count, errors, a detailed processing log etc. will be written.
+In verbose mode whitelisted files (path + name), loaded pattern count, errors, a detailed processing log etc. is printed.
 It also tells you which file and process causes a long runtime.

 ## Whitelisting and Pattern

 The machanism is based of *ini* files.
 There is one *ini* file for whitelisting and one for pattern by default.
-The basic functionality is based of regular expressions and supports out of the box IoCs like IP, URL etc. and a tailored whitelisting.
-You can either edit the default pattern and whitelist files or create your personal.
+The basic functionality is based of regular expressions and supports by default IoCs like IP, URL etc. and a tailored whitelisting.
+You can either edit the default pattern and whitelist file or create a individual file by your own.

 ## Writing a personal whitelisting and pattern file

 ###### Whitelisting

+Whitelisting is disabled by default.
+To enable whitelisting use the `-e` argument.
+Trough whitelisting the amount of false positives and unwanted matches will be noticeable decreaced.
-For creating you own whitelist file, simply create a section and add a option and a value.
-Possible values are single values or lists
+To create your own whitelist file, define a section and add an key and a value.
-(see the default whitelist file for an example).

-Use your whitelist file: `forioccrawler -f file.bin -w mywhitelist.ini`
+To use your whitelist file type: `forioccrawler -f file.bin -w mywhitelist.ini -e`

 ```
 # my whitelist file